ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The 'more' parameter MUST be present and MUST specify the CBOR simple value `false` (0xf4) if U <= MAX_DIFF_BATCH, or the CBOR simple value `true` (0xf5) otherwise.

       If the 'more' parameter has value `true`, the requester can send a follow-up diff query request including the 'cursor' query parameter, with the same value of the 'cursor' parameter specified in this diff query response.
-As defined in {{sec-using-cursor-diff-query-response-cursor}}, this would result in the AS transferring the following subset of series items as diff entries, thus resuming from where interrupted in the previous transfer.
+As defined in {{sec-using-cursor-diff-query-response-cursor}}, this results in the AS transferring the following subset of series items as diff entries, thus resuming from where interrupted in the previous transfer.

 ### Cursor Specified in the Diff Query Request {#sec-using-cursor-diff-query-response-cursor}